Using CRISPR Technology to Engineer Genetically Modified Cell Lines

 The Future of CRISPR

-Using CRISPR to genetically modify human embryos is still in the far-distant future, at least to any meaningful degree.
+Using CRISPR to genetically modify a human embryo is still in the far-distant future, at least to any meaningful degree.
 In conclusion to the story of Jiankui and the two edited twin girls—the World Health Organization made headway with countries across the globe to halt gene-edited fetuses.
 China issued a mandate that anyone who did continue to genetically alter fetal DNA would face the legal ramifications of any adverse side effects.

 While again, as seen above, this is not the only use of CRISPR (nor is it even the primary use)—this technology does have the potential to be the forefront philosophical debate of our time.